bigskysoftware/_hyperscript/www/features/def.md

 end
 ```

 The `def` keyword allows you to define functions in hyperscript.
-It consists of a function name, a paramter list
+It consists of a function name, a parameter list
-and a body, with an optional catch block.
+and a body with an optional `catch` and/or an optional `finally` block.

 The body of the function is a list of [commands](/docs#commands), optionally separated by the `then` keyword.